-I joined the Department of Mathematical Sciences at Florida Tech in 2015 as an Assistant Professor in Applied Mathematics.
-My Ph.D. degree in Computational Engineering & Science was obtained under the supervision of Prof. Bartosz Protas, Dept. of Mathematics & Statistics at McMaster University, in 2012.
-After my graduation I spent three years as a Postdoctoral Research Fellow at the Department of Energy Resources Engineering at Stanford University working under the mentorship of co-directors of the Smart Fields Consortium Prof. Khalid Aziz and Prof. Louis J. Durlofsky.
+I joined the Department of Mathematics and Systems Engineering at Florida Tech in 2015 as an Assistant Professor in Applied Mathematics.
+My Ph.D. degree in Computational Engineering and Science was obtained under the supervision of Prof. Bartosz Protas, Dept. of Mathematics & Statistics at McMaster University, in 2012.
+After my graduation, I spent three years as a Postdoctoral Research Fellow at the Department of Energy Resources Engineering at Stanford University working under the mentorship of co-directors of the Smart Fields Consortium Prof. Khalid Aziz and Prof. Louis J. Durlofsky.

 Ph.D., Computational Engineering and Science, McMaster University, Ontario, Canada, 2012